-Concurrent to our work, Metz et al. [2017] have developed an approach that can deal with problem domains with high-dimensional discrete action spaces using Q-learning.
+Concurrent to our work, Metz et al. (2017) have developed an approach that can deal with problem domains with high-dimensional discrete action spaces using Q-learning.
 They use an autoregressive network architecture to sequentially predict the action value for each action dimension.
 This requires manual ordering of the action dimensions which imposes a priori assumptions on the structure of the task.
 Additionally, due to the sequential structure of the network, as the number of action dimensions increases, so does the noise in the Q-value estimations.
 Therefore, with increasing number of action dimensions, the Q-value estimates on the latter layers may become too noisy to be useful.
-Due to the parallel representation of the action values or policies, our proposed approach is not prone to cumulative estimation.
+Due to the parallel representation of the action values or policies, our proposed approach is not prone to cumulative estimation noise with increasing number of action dimensions and does not impose manual action factorization.
 Furthermore, our proposed approach is much simpler to implement as it does not require advanced neural network architectures, such as recurrent neural networks.

-A potential approach towards achieving scalability with increasing action dimensionality is to extend deep reinforcement learning algorithms to fully-cooperative multiagent settings in which each agent-responsible for controlling an individual degree of freedom-observes the global state, selects an individual action, and receives a team reward common to all agents.
-Tampuu et al. [2017] combine DQN with independent Q-learning, in which each agent independently and simultaneously learns its own action-value function.
-Even though this approach has been successfully applied in practice to domains with two agents, in principle, it can lead to convergence problems [Matignon et al., 2012].
-In this paper, we empirically investigate this scenario and show that by maintaining a shared network module among the action branches, our approach is able to scale to high-dimensional action spaces.
+A potential approach towards achieving scalability with increasing number of action dimensions is to extend deep reinforcement learning algorithms to fully-cooperative multiagent settings in which each agent-responsible for controlling an individual degree of freedom-observes the global state, selects an individual action, and receives a team reward common to all agents.
+Tampuu et al. (2017) combine DQN with independent Q-learning, in which each agent independently and simultaneously learns its own action-value function.
+Even though this approach has been successfully applied in practice to domains with two agents, in principle, it can lead to convergence problems (Matignon, Laurent, and Le Fort-Piat 2012).
+In this paper, we empirically investigate this scenario and show that by maintaining a shared set of parameters among the action branches, our proposed approach is able to scale to high-dimensional action spaces.

-3 The Action Branching Architecture
+Action Branching Architecture